skypjack/entt/docs/md/meta.md

 # Reflection in a nutshell

-Reflection always starts from real types (users cannot reflect imaginary types and it would not make much sense, we wouldn't be talking about reflection anymore).<br/>
+Reflection always starts from actual C++ types.
+Users cannot reflect _imaginary_ types.<br/>
-To create a meta node, the library provides the `meta` function that accepts a type to reflect as a template parameter:
+The `meta` function is where it all starts:

 ```cpp
 auto factory = entt::meta<my_type>();
 ```

-The returned value is a factory object to use to continue building the meta type.
+The returned value is a _factory object_ to use to continue building the meta type.

 By default, a meta type is associated with the identifier returned by the